FREQUENTLY ASKED QUESTIONS

 -

-Transition - develop a detailed plan and timeline that will result in creation of the single campus.
+Transition – The Steering Committee is working to develop a detailed plan and timeline that will result in creation of the single campus.

-The Steering Committee will continue to meet regularly to review completed tasks and discuss the work in progress, and there will be multiple opportunities for input and feedback from all constituencies.
+The Steering Committee will continue to meet regularly to review completed tasks, discuss the work in progress and, as necessary, adjust the timeline for realizing the vision of a consolidated campus.
+There will be multiple opportunities for input and feedback from all constituencies

 E2.
 Who ultimately decides?

-What happens will ultimately be up to voters at town meetings.Any changes to the existing Regional Agreement will require UNANIMOUS APPROVAL OF ALL 8 TOWNS.
+What happens will ultimately be up to voters in the 8 district towns.Any changes to the existing Regional Agreement will require UNANIMOUS APPROVAL OF ALL 8 TOWNS.

-In addition, town meeting voters will also have to approve appropriation of their town’s portion of any construction or renovation costs not reimbursed by the MSBA.
+In addition, voters will also have to approve appropriations to fund the feasibility study and any construction or renovation costs not reimbursed by the MSBA.